NickKruse18/Predict-Soccer-Results/README.md

 Please note that the predictions made in this package are in no way guaranteed to be accurate and they should not be taken as betting advice.
 This package is primarily a demonstration.

-To install the package in R use:\\
-  install.packages("directory/poissoc_1.0.0.tar.gz",  repos = NULL,  type = "source")
+To install the package in R use:\n install.packages("directory/poissoc_1.0.0.tar.gz",  repos = NULL,  type = "source")

   where 'directory' should be replaced with the file destination.
 Remember to replace any '\' with '/'